CISSP – Certified Information Systems Security Professional

 • Transborder data flow

-1.8 – Identify, analyze, and prioritize Business Continuity (BC) requirements
+1.7 – Identify, analyze, assess, prioritize, and implement Business Continuity (BC) requirements

 • Candidate screening and hiring